-1) Park the vehicle on a level surface.

-2) Remove the oil level gauge and wipe away the oil.

-3) Reinsert the oil level gauge all the way.
-Be sure that the oil level gauge is correctly inserted and properly orientated.

-4) Pull out the oil level gauge again, and check the oil level.
-If the engine oil level is below "L" mark, add oil to bring the level up to "F" mark.

-5) Start the engine, and spread the oil in engine.
+- 1) Park the vehicle on a level surface. - 2) Remove the oil level gauge and wipe away the oil. - 3) Reinsert the oil level gauge all the way.
+Be sure that the oil level gauge is correctly inserted and properly orientated. - 4) Pull out the oil level gauge again, and check both sides of the oil level gauge.
+Use a lower side to determine the engine oil level.
+If the engine oil level is below "L" mark, add oil to bring the level up to "F" mark. - 5) Start the engine, and spread the oil in engine.